demstar16/Ridgefield-Farm-Database/README.md

 Can refer to this artile from Geeks4Geeks for more: https://www.geeksforgeeks.org/how-to-create-superuser-in-django/

+### You will also need to create a database file 'db.sqlite3', as it was removed for safety reasons

 ## Deployment
 The site is currently deployed using Heroku, hence the Procfile.